Hello! Welcome to the Human Resource Development research guide at the UT Tyler library.

 There are a number of job titles associated with HRD.
 A few are listed below.
 Click on the links to see job analyses provided by the U.S. Bureau of Labor Statistics.

-HRD also can be useful for work in a variety of related fields including: industrial-organizational psychology, sociology of organizations and occupations, and education administration.
+HRD also can be useful for work in a variety of related fields including: industrial-organizational psychology; sociology of organizations, occupations, and work; and general administration / management.

 If you are new to the study of human resource development, visit the Books section of this guide for a list of good introductory texts we have available through the library.

 If you'd like to set up an appointment with me to talk about your assignments, send me an e-mail.
 Let me know what the assignment is about, what research you've done thus far, and any other related information.